enriqueorozc/Detection_Bot/README.md

 I used this schematic shown below, of course I'm sure theres multiple other ones you can use but this is just for reference.
 ![Schematic](ledschematic.jpg)
 Schematic above created by Michael from Coreelectronics and can be found [`here`](https://core-electronics.com.au/tutorials/ws2812-addressable-leds-raspberry-pi-quickstart-guide.html) full credit goes to him.

+# Help
+If anyone is confused by anything or wants to ask me a question about the project please contact me at enrique-orozc@outlook.com.
+I will try my best and respond promptly.